FIXTradingCommunity/fix-orchestra-spec/v1-0-RC2/orchestra_spec.md

 #### Codes

 An internal &lt;codeSet&gt; is a container for &lt;code&gt; elements.
-In the schema, each code has a symbolicName attribute to tell its logical name, and a value attribute to tell its value on the wire.
+In the schema, each code has a nname attribute to tell its logical name, and a value attribute to tell its value on the wire.

 Codes may be added to a code set over time, or existing codes may be deprecated.
 The history of codes within a code set may be recorded using the pedigree attributes of attribute group entityAttribGrp.